How can small businesses improve their ability to attract and retain talent?

 A great place to start is by revisiting the perks and benefits you offer employees.
 Consider the topic holistically, and try to address a wide range of issues that people face in both work and life.

 Ideally, this should include mental health benefits.
-Employees who have the resources to manage their physical and mental health, as well as other issues outside of the workplace, are going to be greater assets to your business, and create a more positive working environment.
+Employees who have the resources to manage their physical and mental health, as well as other issues outside of the workplace, are going to be greater assets to your business and will create a more positive working environment.

 Mental Health at Work